netreconlab/hipaa-postgres/README.md

 ---

-A simple Postgres image built with PostGIS and PGAudit.
+A HIPAA & GDPR compliant ready Postgres Database image with PostGIS and PGAudit.
 Designed for [parse-hipaa](https://github.com/netreconlab/parse-hipaa) but can be used anywhere Postgres is used.
 These docker images include the necessary database auditing and logging for HIPAA compliance. hipaa-postgres is derived from [postgis](https://hub.docker.com/r/postgis/postgis) which is an extention built on top of the [official postgres image](https://hub.docker.com/_/postgres).

 hipaa-postgres provides the following:
 - [x] Auditing & logging